Email Channel

 - Select Gmail as the provider.

 - Click Authorize with Google.
-You will be redirected to Google's OAuth consent screen.
+You will be redirected to Google's consent screen.

 - Sign in with the Gmail account you want to connect and review the requested permissions.
-RapiDesq requests the following OAuth scopes:
+RapiDesq requests only the permissions needed to read incoming messages, send replies on behalf of the account, and receive real-time notifications.

 - Grant the requested permissions.
-Google issues an access token and a refresh token to RapiDesq.
+Google issues secure access credentials to RapiDesq.

 - Configure routing: choose whether incoming emails should be routed to a Team or a Flow (see Routing Configuration below).